muratk5n/thirdwave/en/README.md

 ---

-I wanna see handshake.
+I wanna see a handshake.
 A big wide smile..
 I wanna see f-ing Camelot oozing outa that.
 Do it Biden

 Al Monitor: "Biden gambles there's more to gain by courting